Studio Installations This Decade

 Click here to go straight to the pictures at the bottom of this page.

-Castle Oaks Studios, Calabasas, CA Studio C, 36 channel TAC Matchless with a Mackie 8 buss.
+Castle Oaks Studios, Calabasas, CA Studio C, 36 Channel TAC Matchless with a Mackie 8 buss.
 This is one of the most versatile rooms around.
 It's setup to do post work, foley, string dates, vocals and overdubs.
 The remote patchbays are connected through an ELCO patch-panel which allows any of the 9 - DA-88's or 2 - Analog 24 tracks to come up anywhere on the boards.
-The bays are also laid-out with normalling designed to make 24-24 and DA-88-to-24 track dubs quick and easy.
+The bays are also layed-out with normalling designed to make 24-24 and DA-88-to-24 track dubs quick and easy.
 The studio also features the Mytech Personal Q system (excellent!), 24 tracks of Dolby SR and a floating Pro Tools system.
 Audio and video tie-lines to the other rooms add to the versatility of the facility.

 Organized Noize Productions, Atlanta, GA Solid State Logic 4064 G+ Series.
 This studio is a David Hampton design built at Rico Wade's beautiful home on the outskirts of Atlanta.
 Mitch went to Atlanta the week of Dec 15, '96 to help setup and